Duty Station: Fort Polk

 Describe your involvement in the military community:

 I truly believe and stand by the quote "What is the essence of life?
 To serve others and to do good".
 My motivation for being involved is never to gain anything in return, but I have found SO much purpose and fulfilment in it.
 The first few months after arriving to Fort Polk, I felt isolated and lost.
 I leaned into that quote.
-I currently serve as the Fort Polk Spouses’ and Community Club President, the Treasurer of the Fort Polk Thrift Shop, the 2021-2022 Giving Tuesday Military Ambassador, work as a contractor on our installation, and I get to brief on community involvement and resources at the Installations New Soldiers brief.
+I currently serve as the Fort Polk Spouses’ and Community Club President, the Treasurer of the Fort Polk Thrift Shop, and a Giving Tuesday Military Ambassador.
 Since 2019, I have also served our Company SFRG, as the Treasurer of the Fort Polk Spouses' and Community Club, and as a peewee soccer/baseball coach for Fort Polk CYS.
+I most recently turned my passion for serving the military into a career.
+I work for a non-profit organization that is focused on coordinating efforts to support the armed forces, the missions of military installations in the state, and the quality of life for members of the armed forces and families stationed in Louisiana.

 Describe how you support your community: